• Skip to primary navigation

 Jump to Recipe·Print Recipe

 Apricot lovers will absolutely love this easy, low sugar apricot jam!
-Preserving apricots as low sugar jam allows you to enjoy the summer fruit year-round. (gluten-free, dairy-free, nut-free)
+Preserving apricots as low sugar jam allows you to enjoy the summer fruit year-round.
+Includes lavender, vanilla and almond variations, plus canning instructions! (gluten-free, dairy-free)

 Mr. Table loves apricots.
 He's a huge fan of them in the summer (especially if I wash and cut them for him), and he adores apricot jam.
-Being a jam snob, I refuse to eat store bought jam.
-It's homemade or nothing!
-Luckily, I've been making homemade jam for a long time, so making a batch is a simple process for me now.
+Being a jam snob, I refuse to eat store bought jam, as it's usually filled with ingredients that I don't love.
+It's homemade or nothing for me!
+Luckily, I've been making homemade jam for a long time, so making a batch of apricot jam when spring and summer apricots roll around is a simple process.

 How do you make lower sugar jam?

-I prefer to actually taste the fruit in my jam, so I make lower sugar versions.
-I do this by using a low- or no sugar required pectin.
-It ensures that the jam sets up perfectly every time, is safe to store long-term, and that I can taste the fruit!
+Low sugar jam is just like making regular jam, but I use a pectin specifically formulated for lower sugar recipes.
+It ensures that the jam sets up perfectly every time and is safe to store long-term, even without a ton of sugar!
 I use Ball RealFruit Low or No Sugar Needed Pectin.

 Do I have to peel the apricots?

-• Lavender Apricot Jam: Stir 1 tsp lavender extract into cooked jam mixture after removing from heat.
+• Lavender Apricot Jam: Stir 1 teaspoon lavender extract into cooked jam mixture after removing from heat.
 (Lavender extract is available on Amazon.)

-• Vanilla Apricot Jam: Stir 2 tsp vanilla extract or vanilla bean paste (highly recommended!) into cooked jam mixture after removing from heat.
+• Vanilla Apricot Jam: Stir 2 teaspoon vanilla extract or vanilla bean paste (highly recommend!) into cooked jam mixture after removing from heat.

-• Almond Apricot Jam: Stir 1 tsp almond extract into cooked jam mixture after removing from heat.
+• Almond Apricot Jam: Stir 1 teaspoon almond extract into cooked jam mixture after removing from heat.

 If you make this recipe, please be sure to leave a star rating in the comments below!